 error, "-1" is returned.

-int stat(const char * pathname, struct stat * buf)
+int stat(const char * pathname, struct stat * buf)pathname and returns it as a stat

-.
+structure in buf.
 In case of success, this

 function returns "0", otherwise, "-1".

-int mkdir(const char * pathname)
+int mkdir(const char * pathname)pathname.

 In case of success, this function returns "0", otherwise,